stefani-gifta/oop-game-2025/README.md

    ```
 6. **Enjoy the game**

-Thank you for playing the <game name?>!
-We hope you enjoy your adventure.
+Thank you for playing the 2025: OOP!
+I hope you enjoy your adventure.
 If you have any questions or feedback, feel free to reach out.